mansoorjafar/webscrap/README.md

 webscrap
 ========

-this is task web scrap
+This is sample web scrap using CURL & xPath.